true-covfefe/url-shortener/README.md

 # Url-Shortener

-This service is used for shortening urls and when provided with the returned code, redirects to the initial url.
+This service is used for shortening urls and when provided with the returned code, redirecting to the initial url.
 Spring Boot framework was used for developing the service, MongoDB was used the persistence layer, but using another database JPA-compliant would prove to be quite easy.
 Guava and Apache-Commons are other dependencies utilized.